Math 1010-3 Exam #3 Review Guide

 denominators (so the resulting equation is either linear or quadratic)

 • Remember!
 You MUST check for extraneous solutions.
-In these problems, that means we
+In these problems, that

 must check if our answer(s) give a zero denominator in the ORIGINAL equation.
-If an
+If

 answer does, then it is not a solution of the equation.